Thesys-lab/fast23-GLCache/README.md

     int64_t next_access_vtime;  // -1 if no next access
 }
 ```
-You can used the compressed trace in the micro-implementation, however, if you use the prototype, you need to decompress the trace first.
+You can use the compressed trace in the micro-implementation, however, if you use the prototype, you need to decompress the trace first.

 ### License
-Copyright 2022, Carnegie Mellon University
+Copyright 2023, Carnegie Mellon University

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.